Aliucord/documentation/theme-dev/README.md

 > This requires directly modifying the JSON file, so you will have to familiarise yourself with JSON.

-### Getting Started
+#### Getting Started

 You are advised to [install this app](https://play.google.com/store/apps/details?id=com.ch3d.material.color), which will allow you to see all colors generated by Material You.

-Open the Themer Plugin menu and create a theme, this creates the JSON file that you will use for adding Material You values.
+Open the Themer Plugin menu and create a theme.
+This creates the JSON file that you will use for adding Material You values.
 In the Themer plugin add random colors to all the UI Elements you'd like to change (this saves time later in the process).

 Now that you have that, open the JSON file in your preferred text editor then move on to the next section.